RPMGet

 corresponding license information for all files can be found in the REUSE.toml

-configuration file with license text(s) in the LICENSES/
+configuration file with license text(s) in the LICENSES/ folder.

 Related metadata can be (re)generated with the following tools and command examples.